lxmn3kmr/pyjamah/EmbeddedSummary/Arm_CPU.md

   ...
   interupt 240 vector.
 Different peripherals (UART, DMA) are mapped to diff interrupt numbers.

+  **NVIC - Nested Vector Interrupt Controller**.
+NVIC also has configuration registers.
+      CPU will have only one line dedicated to interrupt.
+CPU is connected to NVIC which has more pins dedicated for interrupts.
+NVIC will trigger indication to CPU.
+Interrupt details passed on a bus to CPU. configuration registers - to config. ex: config only few interrupts, only report when line 9 is ON, etc.

   **When CPU boots up -**
    0th entry in vector table - which has MSP is put into R13 register. loads 1st entry - 0x4 - into Program Counter and starts executing instructions.